 Gatherings are self-scheduled by individual members – brekkie clubbers – who live all over Sydney (NB: all gatherings are strictly non-profit).
 Whether you fancy a low-key café gathering on a Saturday morning or a last minute bbq brunch in your local park, jump in and give it a go.
-With 850+ members, you're bound to meet a few fellow Tayto-hoarders living in your neighbourhood.
+With 1,000+ members, you're bound to meet a few fellow Tayto-hoarders living in your neighbourhood.
 Go ahead, join up and schedule one yourself, or just click 'yes' to the next one that tickles your fancy.
 So easy even your Granny could do it.
 Aside from scheduling/attending gatherings, members also receive the odd newsy email and can email any other brekkie clubber directly from their profile page.
-Oh and there's also the 100% volunteer-run Annual BBQ Brekkie every March.
-Drop us a line if you fancy helping make it happen!
 Bit more info on the above under 'How does it work?'

 Crisps; yes.
 Weather; no. And when it comes to the rugby, it's head to toe in green all the way.
 We shout for Oz just as loud, so long as we're not head-to-head ;) Truth be told, there's loads to love about both Irish life (old friends and family usually top the list) and Aussie life.
 Living in Sydney offers us the fantastic opportunity to meet, work, laugh and learn with others from a multitude of backgrounds and cultures.
 The warmth of the people, the food, the music, more festivals than you can shake a stick at, nevermind the sunshine; there's always something happening to expand the mind and nourish the soul.
-In short; the Irish Brekkie Club is all about striking the best balance for those who happen to be fans of two awesome cultures, at different ends of the earth.
-We love getting together, swapping stories and having a bit of craic - preferably out in the sunshine, over that quintessential Aussie institution; the Big Brekkie.
-Come join us and celebrate the best of both worlds!
+In short; the Irish Brekkie Club is all about striking the best balance for those who happen to be fans of two cultures, at opposites ends of the planet.
+We love getting together, swapping stories and havin the craic - preferably out in the sunshine, over that quintessential Aussie institution – the Big Brekkie.
+Come join and celebrate the best o' both worlds.

 Age-wise, the majority would be early-late 30s, with a bunch of twenty and forty-somethings too.
 Otherwise, it's both lads and lassies / singles, couples and families / north and south / straight and gay... the list goes on.

 For sure, you're more than welcome!
-The primary purpose of the club is to provide an opportunity for Sydney-integrated Irish – most of whom already enjoy strong friendships with other Aussies – to get their fix of Barry's and a quick chat with their fellow expats whenever they feel the need.
-While the majority of brekkie clubbers are Irish-born, the club is also open to anyone who identifies as Irish / has a third-cousin-twice-removed from some town beginning with "Bally-" / is just generally interested in world culture.
+The primary purpose of the club is to provide an opportunity for Sydney-integrated Irish – most of whom already enjoy strong friendships with other Aussies – to get their fix of Barry's and a quick chat with others in the same boat whenever they feel the need.
+While the majority of brekkie clubbers are Irish-born, the club is also open to anyone who identifies as Irish / has a third-cousin-twice-removed from some town beginning with Bally / is just generally interested in world culture.
 If you too like copious cups of tea, don't need subtitles to understand the accent and are familiar with 'craic', you're in.

 Join up to stay in the loop!

 Nothing.
 The club is free to join.
 From time to time however, we do a wee bit of fundraising to cover ongoing expenses such as Web hosting fees and Meetup Dues.
-Our Meetup page has a dedicated section titled 'Money' where members can easily view payments and expenses.
 Through the years we've also donated to Oz Harvest, Australian Red Cross (Good Start Breakfast Club), Vinnies and the St Patrick's Festival Commitee.